This fan favorite Red Enchilada Sauce is one of our most popular sauce recipes. You’ll never buy canned enchilada sauce again!

 - chicken broth

+ROUX.
 The sauce is made by adding oil to a pot and heating on medium heat.
 Pour in flour and create a roux by whisking together for 1-2 minutes.

+SAUCE.
 Add chili powder, garlic powder, salt cumin and oregano and mix until clumpy.
 Pour in chicken broth, whisking the entire time and until there are no more clumps.
 Heat for about 15 minutes or until sauce is thickened.

-TIP: You know the sauce is thick enough when it coats the back of a wooden spoon well.
+*Tip: You know the sauce is thick enough when it coats the back of a wooden spoon well.
 If you see the picture below on the left, you can see that the sauce looks watery and doesn’t stick to the spoon.
 The picture on the right shows that the sauce is thick and sticks to the back of the wooden spoon showing that it’s ready.

-making enchilada sauce ahead of time
+making ahead of time

-Yes, we always do!
+We always do!
 In fact, I like to quadruple the batch of seasonings or even the sauce to use for later.
 For example, I will often combine the following ingredients and keep them in a jar in the cabinet:

 - ¾ cup Gebhardt chili powder